alok722/namaste-javascript-notes/notes/season-1/lecture-16.md

 * Browser can execute javascript code because it has the Javascript Runtime Environment.

 * ECMAScript is a governing body of JS.
-It has set of rules which are followed by all JS engines like Chakra(Edge), Spidermonkey(Firefox)(first javascript engine created by JS creator himself), v8(Chrome)
+It has set of rules which are followed by all JS engines like Chakra(Internet Explorer), V8 Engine (Edge) Spidermonkey(Firefox)(first javascript engine created by JS creator himself), v8(Chrome)

 * Javascript Engine is not a machine.
 Its software written in low level languages (eg. C++) that takes in hi-level code in JS and spits out low level machine code.